NDesMarais15/dfs/README.md

-# dfs (Daily Fantasy Sports)
+# dfs

-A project for attempting to make money on Daily Fantasy Sports.
+A project for attempting to make money on daily fantasy sports.